juanjqo/cpp-interface-proxqp/README.md

 sudo make install
 ```

-## 2. Build the cpp-interface-proxqp from sources (Tested in MacOS ARM64 and Ubuntu 20.04LTS 64Bits)
+## 2. Build the cpp-interface-proxqp from sources (Tested on MacOS ARM64 and Ubuntu {20.04LTS-64Bits, 22.04LTS-64Bits})

 ### MacOS